chris-prener/biscale/README.md

-Creating bivariate plots in the style described by [Grossenbacher and Zehr](https://timogrossenbacher.ch/2019/04/bivariate-maps-with-ggplot2-and-sf/) requires a number of dependencies in addition to `biscale` - `ggplot2` for plotting, `cowplot` for combining the legend and the main map, and `sf` for working with spatial objects in `R`:
+Creating bivariate plots in the style described by [Grossenbacher and Zehr](https://timogrossenbacher.ch/2019/04/bivariate-maps-with-ggplot2-and-sf/) requires a number of dependencies in addition to `biscale` - `ggplot2` for plotting and `sf` for working with spatial objects in `R`.
+We’ll also use `cowplot` in these examples:

 ``` r
 # load dependencies